-Raise your hand if you've been there (or felt this, rather): That tight, overly full feeling we usually blame on an indulgent meal, or PMS.
+Raise your hand if you've been there (or felt this, rather): that tight, overly full feeling we usually blame on an indulgent meal or PMS.
 That feeling, as if a balloon inflated in your belly, is otherwise known as bloat.
-Whether through overeating or a certain medical condition, bloating feels uncomfortable at best.
+Whether it's due to overeating or a certain medical condition, bloating feels uncomfortable at best.
 The good news is that most bloating is treatable, no prescription necessary.
 Although when it comes to relief, can stretching help?

 What Causes Bloating?

-According to a Johns Hopkins Medicine blog post, certain foods are more prone than others to cause gas and bloating, including Oligosaccharides (found in wheat, onions, garlic, legumes, and beans), Disaccharides (found in lactose like milk, yogurt, and ice cream), Monosaccharides (found in apples and pears, for example), and certain sugars found in most chewing gums and candies.
+According to Johns Hopkins Medicine, certain foods are more prone to cause gas and bloating than others, including oligosaccharides (found in wheat, onions, garlic, legumes, and beans), disaccharides (found in lactose like milk, yogurt, and ice cream), monosaccharides (found in apples and pears, for example), and certain sugars found in most chewing gums and candies.

-"The small intestine doesn't always fully absorb these carbohydrates, instead passing them to the colon, where they are fermented by bacteria and produce gas," Linda Lee, M.D. says.
+"The small intestine doesn't always fully absorb these carbohydrates, instead passing them to the colon, where they are fermented by bacteria and produce gas," Linda Lee, M.D., writes.

-Other common causes of bloating include gut sensitivity (also known as Irritable Bowel Syndrome, or IBS), a condition called small intestinal bacteria overgrowth (SIBO), Gastroparesis, which delays stomach emptying, and some gynecological conditions.
+Other common causes of bloating include gut sensitivity (also known as irritable bowel syndrome, or IBS); a condition called small intestinal bacterial overgrowth (SIBO); gastroparesis, which delays stomach emptying; and some gynecological conditions.

-With a combination of deep breathing, stretches that target abdominal organs, and twists that massage and stimulate the colon (a vital organ for keeping you regular), this sequence relieves a wide range of digestive discomfort—think: Gas, bloating, constipation.
+With a combination of deep breathing, stretches that target abdominal organs, and twists that massage and stimulate the colon (a vital organ for keeping you regular), this sequence relieves a wide range of digestive discomfort—think gas, bloating, constipation.
 And the best part?
 With better digestion comes more energy.
-Try Weible's favorite de-bloating routine, plus eight more yoga-instructor approved stretches to help with digestion and beat belly bloat:

-Drop Your Knees to One Side Into a Spinal Twist
+Drop Your Knees to One Side for a Spinal Twist

-Reach your arms out to a "T," and keep your knees and hips in line with each other as you lean both knees in the same direction toward the floor.
+Lying on the floor, reach your arms out to a "T," and keep your knees and hips in line with each other as you lean both knees in the same direction toward the floor.
 Try to keep your chest and shoulders relatively square to the ceiling, but don't strain.
-"If you're feeling bloated, sometimes the last thing you want is to put on a really tight pair of yoga pants and put yourself in weird positions," Weible adds.
-"But this is something you can do anytime and almost anywhere that can help make you feel a little bit better."
+"Twists are a great way to stretch the stomach area, give it more space, as well as massage all internal organs to less bloat," says Pearce.

-With your knees on the ground, legs spaced apart as wide as you're comfortable, sit your butt back over your heels and lean your upper body forward with arms stretched out in front of you.
-Keep your back straight and rest your forehead on the floor, or rest your head on an elevated surface like a pillow or yoga block as a modification.
+With your knees on the ground and your legs spaced apart as wide as feels comfortable, sit your butt back over your heels and lean your upper body forward with your arms stretched out in front of you.
+Keep your back straight, and rest your forehead on the floor or rest your head on an elevated surface like a pillow or yoga block as a modification.
 Hold for five breaths.

 Seated Forward Bend Pose

-Sit on the floor with legs stretched out in front of you.
-With your back straight, gradually hinge forward from your hips and lower your torso toward your legs as low as is comfortable.
-Wells advises to extend out of your hips and reach your crown towards your toes, as opposed to your chin.
-"Keep your neck long and gaze towards your shins, and hands can rest on the outside of the legs or, if you're able to reach, hook on to the outside of your feet," Wells says.
+Sit on the floor with your legs stretched out in front of you.
+With your back straight, gradually hinge forward from your hips, and lower your torso toward your legs as low as is comfortable.
+Extend from your hips and reach the crown of your head toward your toes, as opposed to your chin—if possible, latch to your feet.

-This gentle inversion encourages blood flow and aids in digestion.
+This gentle inversion encourages blood flow and aids with digestion.
 To do it, lie on your back, feet facing a wall.
-Inch your butt up against the wall and raise your legs up to rest against the wall with your feet flexed, arms at your side, or wherever is most comfortable for you.
-If you have tight hamstrings, sit further away from the wall, or place a bolster or long pillow beneath your lower back for extra support.
+Inch your butt up against the wall, and raise your legs up to rest against the wall with your feet flexed and arms at your sides or wherever is most comfortable for you.
+If you have tight hamstrings, sit farther away from the wall, or place a bolster or long pillow beneath your lower back for extra support.
 The best position to be in is one where you don't feel the need to "hold up" your thigh bones.

-From your hands and knees on the floor, spine in a neutral position, inhale and engage your abs.
-Then, exhale and drop your head while you round your spine and imagine pulling your belly button up into your chest.
+From your hands and knees on the floor, with your spine in a neutral position, inhale and engage your abs.
+Then exhale and drop your head while you round your spine, and imagine pulling your belly button up into your chest.
 This is cat pose.
-For cow pose, inhale, arch your back and lift your head and butt; draw your shoulders away from your ears.
+For cow pose, inhale, arch your back, and lift your head and butt.
+Draw your shoulders away from your ears.
 Switch between these two poses to warm your spine and release tension in your back and neck.
-To modify, stand and place your hands on a sturdy, waist-high surface while cycling between the two poses.
+To modify, stand up and place your hands on a sturdy, waist-high surface while cycling between the two poses.

-From a standing position with your feet hip-width apart, hinge forward with back straight, abs engaged as you press your palms to the ground in front of you.
-Ensure your "full palm presses into the ground, especially the palm side of your knuckles and push the floor away from you," Wells says.
-Imagine creating a V shape with your body; heels pressed into the ground (though keep them lifted and knees bent if you have tight hamstrings) and try to draw your tailbone back and up.
-Draw shoulders away from ears and keep your ribcage in.
-Hold this pose and breathe for five to ten breaths.
+From a standing position with your feet hip-width apart, hinge forward with your back straight and abs engaged as you press your palms to the ground in front of you.
+Imagine creating a "V" shape with your body, heels pressed into the ground (though keep them lifted with knees bent if you have tight hamstrings), and try to draw your tailbone back and up.
+Draw your shoulders away from your ears, and keep your rib cage in.
+Hold this pose for five to 10 breaths.
 Feel free to position your feet as far back as is comfortable.
 For a mini-flow, you can pair this pose with child's pose and alternate between the two.